What Are PTSD Flashbacks And What Triggers Them?

 What happens in the brain during PTSD flashbacks?

-One such study published in Psychological Medicine reviewed the experience of 36 Vietnam veterans—where 17 of them had PTSD, which was showed that through positron emission topography.
-These individuals were clinically suggested to have reduced activity in the medial prefrontal cortex, and increased activity in the amygdala—whereas the 19 who did not have the disorder showed no signs of this.
-Some additional areas of the brain that have shown increased activity are:
+One older study published in Psychological Medicine reviewed the experience of 36 Vietnam veterans, 17 of whom had PTSD.
+These individuals appeared to have reduced activity in the medial prefrontal cortex and increased activity in the amygdala—whereas the 19 who did not have the disorder showed no signs of this.
+Psychological research is constantly evolving and newer information may be available.

-• The ventral occipital cortex: Which may influence perception, specifically via visual stimuli
+• The ventral occipital cortex, which may influence perception—specifically via visual stimuli

-Exploring the possible physiological effects of PTSD flashbacks
+Exploring the physiological response of PTSD flashbacks

 • Higher blood pressure